CERT-Polska/n6/docs/src/install_and_conf/opt/knowledge_base/backend_api.md

 Posible HTTP responses:
 - **200 OK** - subset of the table of contents in JSON format
-- **400 Bad Request** - wrong or lack of necessary parameters in HTTP request
+- **400 Bad Request** - wrong or missing parameters in HTTP request
 - **403 Forbidden** - client is *not* authenticated
 - **404 Not Found** - client is authenticated but *knowledge base* is switched off
 - **500 Internal Server Error** - error in backend API, also in case of incorrect *knowledge base* structure when it is switched on (see section "Correctnes of the structure - minimal boundary conditions" in [Content Management](management.md))